Saint Laurent Fall/Winter 2026 Look1

 Few garments in fashion history carry the symbolic weight of Le Smoking, the tuxedo suit Yves Saint Laurent introduced in 1966.

-When it first appeared, the idea of women wearing a tuxedo was more than a stylistic gesture.
+Its first appearance went beyond a stylistic gesture.
 It was a cultural disruption.
-At a time when tailoring belonged almost exclusively to menswear, Saint Laurent redefined power dressing by translating the tuxedo into a distinctly feminine language.
+At a time when tailoring belonged almost exclusively to menswear, Saint Laurent redefined power dressing by translating the tuxedo into a distinctly feminine register.

-Sixty years later, Anthony Vaccarello returns to this emblematic garment for the Saint Laurent Fall/Winter 2026 collection.
+Sixty years later, Anthony Vaccarello returns to this emblematic garment for Fall/Winter 2026.

 Saint Laurent Fall/Winter 2026 Look 4